-SBE/MBESMBE or M/WBE is performing a commercially useful

-function, an evaluation must be performed of the amount of work subcontracted, normal industry practices, whether the amount the work, and other relevant factors.
+SBE/MBESMBE or M/WBE credit claimed for its performance of the work, and other relevant factors.
 Specifically, an SBE/MBESMBE or M/WBE does not perform a commercially useful function if its role is limited to that of an extra participant in a transaction, contract, or project through which funds are passed in order to obtain the appearance of meaningful and useful SBE/MBESMBE or M/WBE participation, when in similar transactions in which SBE/MBESMBE or M/WBE firms do not participate, there is no such role performed.